zio/zio/docs/howto/migrate/migration-guide.md

 This change is not only for the `ZIO` data type but also for all other data types like `ZManaged`, `ZStream`, `ZSTM`, etc.

+As we have compositional zips, we do not longer need higher arity zips in ZIO 1.x like `mapN`, `mapParN`, `Gen#zipN`, and `Gen#crossN`.
+They are deprecated in ZIO 2.x.

 ### Either Values

 In ZIO 1.x, the `ZIO#left` and `ZIO#right` operators are lossy, and they don't preserve the information on the other side of `Either` after the transformation.